Mudejar Architecture in Simple Terms: Key Features & Examples

 Mudéjar is the name given to the unique style of old architecture developed in the Iberian Peninsula after the Reconquista.

 It combines Islamic decorations and Christian architecture.
-It even has some Jewish influence reflecting the rich cultural history of the region, with Córdoba Synagogue being the best example.
+It even has some Jewish influence reflecting the rich cultural history of the region, with Synagogue of Santa María la Blanca as the best example.

 Let's clear up some definitions about the origin of the term Mudéjar.